 - Delivered in person by the TA or a designate who has agreed to follow the same procedure;

 - Sorted alphabetically by surname prior to delivery;

 - Delivered in WELL-SEALED ENVELOPES OR CONTAINERS with the following information clearly indicated on each sealed envelope/container:

 - Signature of TA who marked, counted and sorted tests or exams

 - Printed name of TA who marked, counted and sorted tests or exams

 - Accurate count of number of tests or exams contained in each envelope /container

 - Name of course instructor who will pick up the tests or exams

 - Total number of envelopes/containers: “1 of 2”, “2 of 2”

 If the above conditions are not met, department staff will not be able to receive and hold the tests or exams for the instructor to pick up.
-If it’s not possible for you to follow the extenuating circumstances process, you must contact the department staff to discuss an alternate.
+If it is not possible for you to follow the extenuating circumstances process, you must contact the department staff to discuss an alternate arrangement.